HerzelS/pandas_prac/README.md

 # Pandas Experiments 🐼

-Welcome to **Pandas Experiments**!
+Welcome to **Pandas Prac**!
 This repository is a collection of Jupyter notebooks and Python scripts where I explore different functionalities of **pandas**, a powerful data analysis library in Python.

 ## 📌 About This Repository